ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_manageddevice.rst

 		System.out.println("Received a new location - "+evt.getNewValue());
 	}

-Refer to the `documenation <https://docs.internetofthings.ibmcloud.com/device_mgmt/operations/update.html>`__ for more information about the Location update.
+Refer to the `documentation <https://docs.internetofthings.ibmcloud.com/device_mgmt/operations/update.html>`__ for more information about the Location update.

 Append/Clear ErrorCodes
 -----------------------------------------------